kubedb/cli/docs/guides/mongodb/clustering/replicaset.md

 ## Pause Database

-KubeDB takes advantage of `ValidationWebhook` feature in Kubernetes 1.9.0 or later clusters to implement `doNotPause` feature.
-If admission webhook is enabled, It prevents users from deleting the database as long as the `spec.doNotPause` is set to true.
+When, `terminationPolicy` is `DoNotTerminate`, KubeDB takes advantage of `ValidationWebhook` feature in Kubernetes 1.9.0 or later clusters to implement `DoNotTerminate` feature.
+If admission webhook is enabled, It prevents users from deleting the database as long as the `spec.terminationPolicy` is set to `DoNotTerminate`.

-Since the MongoDB object created in this tutorial has `spec.doNotPause` set to `false`, if you delete the MongoDB object, KubeDB operator will delete the StatefulSet and its pods but leaves the PVCs unchanged.
+Since the MongoDB object created in this tutorial has `spec.terminationPolicy` set to `Resume` (default), if you delete the MongoDB object, KubeDB operator will create a dormant database while deleting the StatefulSet and its pods but leaves the PVCs unchanged.

-Note that, It is recommended to set `spec.doNotPause` to `true` for production usage.

 ```console
 $ kubedb delete mg mgo-replicaset -n demo